MicrosoftDocs/azure-databases-docs/articles/cosmos-db/container-copy.md

 * Error - Request is unauthorized.

     If the request fails and displays the error *Unauthorized* (error code 401), local authorization might be disabled.
-Learn how to [enable local authorization](how-to-setup-rbac.md#use-azure-resource-manager-templates).

     Container copy jobs use primary keys to authenticate.
 If local authorization is disabled, the job creation fails.
 Local authorization must be enabled for container copy jobs to work.